po35/ctrl-esc-key/README.md

 ![ctrl-esc-key](https://user-images.githubusercontent.com/52068414/59911808-0cb62b00-9415-11e9-81f0-9d223ffb64d3.png)

 ## Motivation
 This first thing I do on every new computer is to remap Caps Lock to Ctrl and Esc.
 Ctrl when the key is hold and Esc when tapped.
 This is an essential mapping with many use cases for coders but also for other users.
+Once your muscle memory got trained to this key typing gets buttersmooth like never before.

 ## Goal
 The goal is to get keyboard/notebook manufacturers to adopt this as a new standard on their keyboards.
 Why do we stick to something nobody is using?
-I know there more things on a keyboard layout which could optimized but let's start small:
+I know there more things in a keyboard layout which could optimized but let's start small:

-- This change would work with all keyboard layouts, ANSI, ISO, any language, 60%, TKL, 104-key boards
+- This change would work with all keyboard layouts, ANSI, ISO, any language, 60%, TKL, 104-key-boards
 - Apps don't remap Caps Lock out of the box, so no legacy software problems
 - Nobody needs Caps Lock